cashubtc/nuts/bonded-pol.md

 `INITIALIZE_BOND` is the only leaf available to `UNINITIALIZED`.
 It verifies the mint transaction signature, immutable unit, complete initial epoch, every manifest signature, every bonded keyset leaf, and every full amount-key list before producing `ACTIVE` with `state_sequence = 1`.
 The history remains canonically empty; the first later publication appends the initial active epoch.
 No wallet may recognize an uninitialized output as a live bond.

-The initial NUT-388 epoch need not contain empty liability MMRs.
-Existing keysets are treated as born into the bond at that epoch, and their amount-key roots and lifecycle declarations become immutable at initialization.
+Existing keysets may be adopted with nonempty liability MMRs at initialization and are treated as born into this bond at that epoch.
+Any keyset first admitted later MUST have canonical empty issued and spent MMRs; wallets MUST reject issuance from it until that admission epoch has finalized.

 The mint MUST publish the confirmed `bond_id`, bond value, `program_hash`, and full decoded state through `/v1/info`.